What is an organization’s Purpose?

 Key Points about Purpose

-- Purpose is central and enduring to the culture of the organization.
+- Is central and enduring to the culture of the organization.

-- Purpose is the cause that defines one’s contribution to society.
+- Is the cause that defines one’s contribution to society.

-- Purpose is the answer to the question: Why is this work important?
+- Is the answer to the question: Why is this work important?

-- A Purpose statement is brief in length and broad in scope.
+- Is a statement that is brief in length and broad in scope.

 Examples of Purpose Statements